 Asterisk Dial Method Configurations.
 Configurations allow you to customize the Asterisk Dial Method using different settings or accounts for different types of calls or locales.

 Username.
-Asterisk username as defined in manager.conf file used to authenticate your right to place a call using the Asterisk server.
+Asterisk username as defined in the manager.conf or manager_custom.conf file used to authenticate your right to place a call using the Asterisk server.

 Password.
-Asterisk password as defined in manager.conf file used to authenticate your right to place a call using the Asterisk server.
+Asterisk password as defined in the manager.conf file or or manager_custom.conf used to authenticate your right to place a call using the Asterisk server.

 Your Extension.
 Your Asterisk extension as defined in the Asterisk conf files (e.g., sip.conf).